 She has a deep understanding of her district and of regional governance, having served as president of the Sound Cities Association.
 She has been endorsed by a slew of mayors, city council and school board members throughout the district — a testament to her abilities.

-Walen’s challengers, Tim J. Hickey and Morgan Puchek, have neither the expertise nor perspective to rise to the unique challenges faced by the state economy in the wake of the COVID-19 pandemic.
+Walen’s challenger, Tim J. Hickey, has neither the expertise nor perspective to rise to the unique challenges faced by the state economy in the wake of the COVID-19 pandemic.

 Walen is best suited to represent the district and help lead the state during these difficult times.